katharinalisalin/demo-bug-template/docs/contributing/reporting-a-docs-issue.md

 Now that you have provided us with the description and link to the documentation, you can help us, maintainers, and the community by proposing an improvement.
-This can be a suggestions, a fix or a temporary workaround.
+This can be a suggestion, a fix, or a temporary workaround.

 > __Why we need this__: improvement proposal can be beneficial for other users
 > who encounter the same issue, since it will offer them a temporary solution